-As the prevalence of sexting and presumed typicality of sexting victimization continue to increase, continued research and the treatment of sexting as a multifaceted phenomenon are warranted.
-The current chapter explored how often EAs reported engaging in different modes of sexting (e.g., text, image, or video) and their judgments of various sexting scenarios.
+As the prevalence of sexting and presumed typicality of sexting victimization continue to increase, continued research and the treatment of sexting as a multifaceted phenomenon is warranted.
+The current chapter explored how often EAs reported engaging in different modes of sexting (e.g., text, image, or video) and their evaluations of various sexting scenarios.
 Our findings revealed that many EAs reported engaging in sexting.
 Furthermore, they viewed sexting as risky, but nonetheless obligatory in their intimate relationships-demonstrating a tendency to knowingly engage in risky behaviors.
 Importantly, these results were influenced by participants' attachment and rejection sensitivity.
 Individuals with insecure attachment and rejection sensitivity possess characteristics that might leave them more vulnerable to sexting victimization, pointing to the need for future research to examine these potential areas of risk.
+This chapter also took an exploratory look into the previously untouched lens of sexting victimization in relation to sexual orientation.
+Our findings revealed that those who identify as LGB are less accepting of instances of sexting victimization than their heterosexual peers, despite being more frequent participants in sexting behaviors in an effort to keep their sexual identities a secret.
+Individuals who identify as LGB may have more knowledge and sensitivity to the dangers that can come with sexting victimization due to their own risk of being victimized or harassed due to their sexual orientation.
+This same risk does not exist with heterosexual participants, specifically heterosexual males who are typically the perpetrators, and not the victims of sexting victimization.
+We believe our results are indicative of underlying sexual and gender dynamics that perpetuate the victimhood of women and sexual minorities.